 5. Determining pay rates upon expiration of the pay freeze.
-The day following expiration of the section 738 pay freeze, a covered individual will be entitled to the officially established pay rate or subject to the officially established pay range, as applicable, for his or her position, which will reflect the January 2014 increase, the January 2015 increase, the January 2016 increase, and the January 2017 increase in that officially established rate or range.
+The day following expiration of the section 738 pay freeze, a covered individual will be entitled to the officially established pay rate or subject to the officially established pay range, as applicable, for his or her position, which will reflect the January 2014-January 2018 increases in that officially established rate or range.

-Example 1: If the pay freeze expires during 2017, an EX-I official would be receiving a rate of \$199,700 (2013 level for EX-I) at the time of expiration.
-The officially established rate for EX-I for 2017 is \$207,800 and would become immediately payable to the EX-I official following expiration of the pay freeze.
+Example 1: Assume there is a 1 percent increase in the Executive Schedule that takes effect January 7, 2018.
+At the end of the pay freeze time period (ending on January 6, 2018), an EX-I official would be receiving a rate of \$199,700 (2013 level for EX-I) at the time of expiration.
+The officially established rate for EX-I for 2017 is \$207,800.
+Applying the assumed 1 percent increase on January 7, 2018, would result in a new EX-I rate of \$209,900.
+This new rate would become immediately payable to the EX-I official following expiration of the pay freeze.